Leptonita/SPRINT-8-REACT/README.md

 EX7 -  Private routes and CONTEXT API to prevent visiting SpaceShips without a previous Login.

 EX8 - Adding pilots photos linkable to their own page information if it is available on.

+EX9 - Adding films with a structure similar to pilots' (a photo linkble to its film page).

+      changed login entry dynamic with button "start" only access from Home